Six Dead In Nepal Tourist Helicopter Crash - UrduPoint

 Six Dead In Nepal Tourist Helicopter Crash

-Kathmandu, (UrduPoint / Pakistan Point News - 11th Jul, 2023 ) :All six people aboard a tourist helicopter in Nepal were killed when it crashed soon after take-off in the Everest region on Tuesday, aviation authorities said.
+Kathmandu, (UrduPoint / Pakistan Point News - 12th Jul, 2023 ) :All six people aboard a tourist helicopter in Nepal were killed when it crashed soon after take-off in the Everest region, aviation authorities said.

-The Manang Air flight was heading for the capital Kathmandu from near Lukla, the gateway for climbing expeditions to the world's highest peak, with five Mexican travellers and a Nepali pilot onboard.
+The Manang Air flight was heading for the capital Kathmandu from near Lukla, the gateway for climbing expeditions to the world's highest peak, with five members of the same Mexican family and a Nepali pilot onboard.

 The chopper lost contact eight minutes after taking off on Tuesday morning, the Civil Aviation Authority of Nepal (CAAN) said in a statement.